“Hi, John, thanks for coming,” I said to my father as I got off the train at Bangor station.

 “What all of them?
 That’s a bit drastic.”

-“John took the cow and the goats to the market at Bryn Cir and we gave the chickens to our neighbour, Gwyn and Gwen, on condition they let us have a couple of eggs every week for Stanley.
+“John took the cow and the goats to the market at Bryn Cir and we gave the chickens to our neighbours, Gwyn and Gwen, on condition they let us have a couple of eggs every week for Stanley.
 We’re not expecting him to forgo his favourite foods.”

 “OK.
 Sad to see them go.”